MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-integration-overview.md

 ---
 title: Overview of git integration in Microsoft Fabric
 description: Introduction to git integration in Microsoft Fabric.
-How it works and why to use it.
+Learn how it works and why to use it.
 author: mberdugo
 ms.author: monaberdugo
 ms.topic: how-to